-where $\Psi=\{0, \psi_1, \cdots, \psi_{k_{\max}-1}\}$ is a group of customized frequency coefficients.
+where $\Psi=\{0, \psi_1, \cdots, \psi_{n_f-1}\}$ is a group of customized frequency coefficients, $k \in\{1, \cdots, n_f-1\}$, and $n\in\{0, \cdots, N-1\}$.
 We set $\psi_0=0$ to retain the mean.
-The CDCT maps a time series of length $N$ to $k_{\max}$ FD components, that is applicatable to obtain a compact data representation in time series forecasting.
-If $k_{\max} \ll N$ is treated as a constant, the complexity of the CDCT is $O(N)$.
+The CDCT maps a time series of length $N$ to $n_f$ FD components, that is applicatable to obtain a compact data representation in time series forecasting.
+If $n_f \ll N$ is treated as a constant, the complexity of the CDCT is $O(N)$.
 However, unlike the DCT, the CDCT does not have an intuitive inverse transform due to the fact that its basis is not orthogonal in general.
 Benefitting from modern deep learning frameworks, it is convenient to learn a projection matrix to recover the TD series from the sparse FD representation obtained by CDCT.

-The CDCT enables learning of frequencies by setting $\psi_{1:k_{\max-1}}$ as learnable parameters.
-Then, the frequencies in CDCT can be adjusted to approximate the most salient frequencies in the data, which may not lie on the uniform grid points of DCT.
-In our implementation, $\psi_{1:k_{\max-1}}$ are initialized according to the top frequencies obtained by DCT.
-Although initializing CDCT with DCT frequencies has a complexity of $O(L\log(L))$, this time cost is negligible in practice.
-For example, on a V100 GPU, the DCT takes approximately 25 s to run on the Traffic dataset, which is the largest dataset in our experiments.
-In contrast, the training takes hours on 4 V100 GPUs.
-Therefore, to be less rigorous, we overlook this short initialization stage when analyzing the overall complexity.
+The CDCT allows the learning of frequencies by setting $\psi_{1:n_f-1}$ as learnable parameters.
+This flexibility enables the adjustment of frequencies within CDCT to better approximate the most significant frequencies in the data, which may not align with the uniform grid points of the DCT.
+In the implementation, $\psi_{1:n_f-1}$ are initialized based on the top frequencies obtained by applying DCT to a randomly sampled subset of the dataset.
+Although initializing CDCT with DCT frequencies has a time complexity of $O(L\log L)$, this initialization stage is relatively quick, particularly when compared to the training times.
+Since time series datasets are typically not as large as those in CV and NLP, even performing DCT on the whole datesets without sampling is acceptable in many real-world scenarios.
+Therefore, to be less rigorous, this short initialization stage is omitted when analyzing the overall complexity.